IngPleb/staxzs-loading/README.md

 # STAXZS-Loading

-Simple yet mesmerizing loading screen for your FiveM server.
+Simple yet mesmerizing loading screen for your FiveM server with tile effects!

 ## Installation